softindex/uikernel/docs/docs/getting-started.md

 };
 {% endhighlight %}

-To create a model for our grid, we use [UIKernel.Models.Grid.Collection](/docs/grid-model-collection.html).
+To create a grid model, we use [UIKernel.Models.Grid.Collection](/docs/grid-model-collection.html).

 `model.js`:
 {% highlight javascript %}